danish-faisal/Word_Hunt/README.md

 # Project Description

-A Dictionary App using React JS and Material UI & deployed on Netlify
+A Dictionary App using React JS and Material UI, also a PWA & deployed on Netlify

 Live: https://wordhunt-react.netlify.app/